 Overview

-We recommend you read our application process for the upcoming 2021 Match and encourage you to take part in one of our happy hour Q&As with our residents to learn more about our residency program.
-These take place every other Wednesday at 7pm EST from July through October.
+Welcome prospective applicants!
+We are excited to match 3 residents for the upcoming year.
+We recommend you read our application process for the upcoming Match and encourage you to participate in one of our meet-and-greet Q&As with our residents to learn more about our residency program.
+These occur four times – once per month in July, August, September, and October.

-Reach out to our program coordinator, Abigail Lafoon, to sign up for a virtual sub-internship, happy hour, or to answer any other questions you might have.
+Reach out to our program coordinator, Lauren Simonetti, to sign up for a meet and greet or to answer any other questions you might have.

 Mission Statement

-The urology residency program at Virginia Commonwealth University Health System (VCU) is a five-year ACGME-accredited urologic surgery residency program that accepts two residents per year.
+The urology residency program at Virginia Commonwealth University Health System (VCU) is a five-year ACGME-accredited urologic surgery residency program that accepts three residents per year.
 Our residents are a diverse group of young men and women from around the country who develop into well-rounded urologists.
-A key goal of our training program is to provide in-depth exposures to the wide breadth of urology.
+A key goal of our training program is to provide in-depth exposure to the wide breadth of urology.
 This exposure helps residents discover their interests and passions.
 Some choose to pursue general urology in small or large group community private practices.
 Others find their calling in subspecialties.
-Recent graduates over the past two years have pursued highly competitive fellowships in urologic oncology at Memorial-Sloan Kettering and the University of Michigan, reconstructive urology at the Cleveland Clinic, and pediatric urology at Boston Children’s Hospital.
+Recent graduates over the past few years have pursued highly competitive fellowships in urologic oncology at Memorial Sloan Kettering and the University of Michigan, reconstructive urology at the Cleveland Clinic, and pediatric urology at Boston Childrens Hospital.
 Whatever your interests, we are confident that our urology residency training program at VCU will help you get there!

 Highlights

-- Seven 4-week urology rotations in internship with early proficiency in office-based urology procedures
+• Seven 4-week urology rotations in an internship with early proficiency in office-based urology procedures

-- International Urology Experience participate in international urologic surgery trips.
+• International Urology Experience participates in international urologic surgery trips.

 Additional Resources